 Base Hormones Food Additives

-Eggs is the best source of animal protein and egg has a maximum number of essential amino acids one can see in a natural food sources.
+Eggs are the best source of animal protein and egg has a maximum number of essential amino acids one can see in a natural food source.

 Source of Exposure: Birds, feathers, clothes, feather pillow, chicken, mayonnaise, pancakes, waffles, pastries, etc…